-- 14 The measurement required by IFRS 17 results in the liability for a group of insurance contracts relating to performance obligations for remaining service being measured broadly consistently with IFRS 15 Revenue from Contracts with Customers.
-However, the major differences from IFRS 15 are that: - (a) the unit of account for IFRS 15 is generally an individual contract or performance obligation whereas for IFRS 17 it is a group as described in paragraph 29; - (b) the measurement is updated for changes in financial assumptions; - (c) the scope and definition of acquisition costs under the two standards differ, with IFRS 17 including a wider range of expenses compared to IFRS 151;
+- 16 The measurement required by IFRS 17 results in: - (a) the liability for a group of insurance contracts relating to performance obligations for remaining service being measured broadly consistently with IFRS 15 Revenue from Contracts with Customers.
+However, the major differences from IFRS 15 are that: - (i) the unit of account for IFRS 15 is generally an individual contract or performance obligation whereas for IFRS 17 it is a group as described in paragraph 29; - (ii) the measurement is updated for changes in financial assumptions; - (iii) the scope and definition of acquisition costs under the two standards differ, with IFRS 17 including a wider range of expenses compared to IFRS 15; and - (iv) the liability often includes an investment component typically not found in contracts within the scope of IFRS 15. - (b) the liability for a group of insurance contracts relating to incurred claims being measured broadly consistently with IAS 37 Provisions, Contingent Liabilities and Contingent Assets, except that the liability often includes an investment component that is typically not in contracts within the scope of IAS 37.

-1 For contract costs, IFRS 15 refers to incremental costs compared to costs that are directly attributable under IFRS 17.
+&lt;sup>2 For contract costs, IFRS 15 refers to incremental costs compared to costs that are directly attributable under IFRS 17.
 IFRS 17 also includes costs not directly attributable to individual contracts or groups of insurance contracts within a portfolio e.g. cash flows related to both successful and unsuccessful acquisition activities which is not the case under IFRS 15.